What Is Contempt Of Court In Family Law?

 While a family court is a court within the civil court system (in contrast to the criminal court system), when a family court issues an order, the person named in the order is required under law to fulfill the obligations of the order.
 For example, if a court orders a person to pay child support and they fail to do so, they are in direct violation of a court order and can be penalized as such.

 One such penalty for violating a family court order is being held in contempt of court.
-Don’t hesitate to reach out to our Wilmington family lawyers at the law office of the Speaks Law Firm, PC to learn more, and consider the following about what you should know about contempt of court in a family law case in North Carolina:
+Don’t hesitate to reach out to our Wilmington family lawyers at the law office of the Speaks Family Law, PC to learn more, and consider the following about what you should know about contempt of court in a family law case in North Carolina: